hanok2/pynstripes/README.md

 # pynstripes

-Just the mars_rogue.py game, for now.
+Just the mars_rogue.py game and a test demo for the Pyglet framework.